awslabs/service-workbench-on-aws/docs/docs/user_guide/sidebar/common/studies/studies_page.md

 2. Click the pencil icon beside the Users level.
 3. Update permissions as needed.

-**Note**: Changing a user’s permissions for an external Study results in all existing workspaces for that user losing all access to the Study.
-This will be addressed in a future release.
+**Note**: Changing a user’s permissions for an external study results in all existing workspaces for that user losing all access to the study.
+The previously assigned external study permission in a given user's workspace could prevail throughout any ongoing sessions before such a loss of access occurs.
+Therefore in the scenario of study permission revocation for a given user, please have an SWB admin stop and start those users' workspaces (if any) which have that external study mounted.

 ### Creating a Study and uploading files
 To create a Study: